 Firstly, BMI is a poor indicator of health and cannot accurately identify whether a person is at a healthy body weight because it fails to distinguish between fat and muscle or to consider fat distribution.

-That aside, it is true that those individuals who are, by whichever measure one uses, deemed overweight do carry increased surgical risks.
+That aside, it is true that those individuals who are deemed overweight, by whichever measure one uses, do carry increased surgical risks.
 They have a greater risk of anaesthetic complications, and a greater risk of surgical complications, including would healing problems such as wound breakdown and skin necrosis.

-However, if a person has aways been fuller figured, and they are either unable to lose weight, or do not want to lose weight, then it is Dr Dona’s opinion that they should not be denied reconstructive surgery to address their concerns.
-For an appropriately qualified surgeon to deny them important surgery and demand that they attain a certain unachievable weight is negligent.
 Every decision for surgery is based on a risk versus benefits assessment, and if the potential benefits are deemed to exceed the potential risks, then surgery should still be offered.
 Insisting that a patient to be a weight that they are never going to achieve, or never be able to sustain is not appropriate.
-Of course, if someone is actively losing weight then it is best to wait until their wait has stabilised for at least 6 months before undergoing any surgery.
+Of course, if someone is actively losing weight then it is best to wait until their wait has stabilised for at least six months before undergoing any surgery.

-Also, if a patient is fuller figured and wants to be lighter, and also needs Reconstructive Surgery, then they are best advised to consult with a Bariatric Surgeon to determine if they may be suitable for a gastric sleeve or bypass surgery to help them achieve their desired weight.
+Also, if a patient is fuller figured and wants to be lighter, and also needs Reconstructive Surgery, then they are best advised to consult with a Bariatric Surgeon to determine if they may be suitable for a gastric sleeve or bypass surgery to help them achieve their optimal weight.

 Some common combinations include: